ms-grcymt/WhatTheHack-EnterpriseGradeAKS/Student/01-containers.md

 Note the two links at the bottom of the page in the picture above will not work at this stage yet.

-## Advanced Challenges (Optional)

-- Use an open source database (such as mysql, MariaDB or Postgres)
-- If you used your local Docker installation, complete the challenge using Azure Container Instances
-- If you used Azure Container Instances, complete the challenge using your local Docker installation

 ## Learning Resources

 These docs might help you achieving these objectives: